|

 Translates to "Pretty Polly".

-(snake) From no a la mina!, Spanish for "no mining".
+From no a la mina!, Spanish for "mining?
+No way!".
 "This

 affirmation was and is used by members of the indigenous Ngöbe